NBCUniversal: Launch of Peacock, further restructuring

-Restructuring and Versant spin-off
+In September 2022, NBCUniversal announced it had moved Universal Filmed Entertainment Group's consumer products division Universal Brand Development to Universal Parks & Resorts and had it merged with the latter's merchandise unit Universal Parks & Resorts Merchandise Group to form a single unified global consumer products business and focused on theme park experiences division for NBCUniversal's franchises renamed the former to Universal Products & Experiences, with Universal Brand Development president Vince Klaseus had led the rebranded division.

-In September 2022, NBCUniversal announced it had moved Universal Filmed Entertainment Group's consumer products division Universal Brand Development to its theme park & resorts division Universal Parks & Resorts and had it merged with the latter's merchandise unit Universal Parks & Resorts Merchandise Group to form a single unified global consumer products business & focused on theme park experiences division for NBCUniversal's franchises renamed the former to Universal Products & Experiences, with Universal Brand Development president Vince Klaseus had lead the rebranded division.
+In 2023, following the firing of CEO Jeff Shell, NBCUniversal announced that corporate management will be led by a leadership team while Michael J. Cavanagh continues to oversee Comcast as a whole.

-In 2023, NBCUniversal announced that corporate management will be led by a leadership team while Michael J. Cavanagh continues to oversee Comcast as a whole.
+Versant spin-off and proposed divestment from Comcast

-On November 20, 2024, Comcast announced that it would spin off most of its cable networks and selected digital properties into a new publicly traded company led by Mark Lazarus.
+On November 20, 2024, Comcast announced that it would spin off most of its cable networks and selected digital properties into a new publicly traded company controlled by its shareholders, to be led by Mark Lazarus.
 Initially referred to under the interim name "SpinCo", the company's name was announced as Versant on May 6, 2025.
 Versant will consist of properties such as USA Network, CNBC, MSNBC, E!, Golf Channel, Oxygen, and Syfy, as well as digital properties such as Fandango Media and SportsEngine; the aim of the spin-off is to separate them from NBCUniversal's flagship businesses, while providing them with the ability to make their own further investments and acquisitions.
-NBCUniversal will retain Bravo, as the network is a major provider of content to Peacock, while Telemundo's own cable operations remain unchanged.
+Bravo remains under the NBCUniversal umbrella, due to the network being a major provider of content to Peacock, while Telemundo's own cable operations remain unchanged.
+Universal Kids was also excluded from the spinoff, and was closed on March 6, 2025.

-Universal Kids was closed on March 6, 2025.
+In October 2025, both CNBC and MSNBC began the process of formally separating themselves from NBC News, with the latter also undergoing a rebranding as "MS NOW" to remove the NBC name.
+The spin-off was completed in January 2026.